Updated – 08/02/2021 – Soft delete for Azure file shares is now enabled by default!

 - Configure backup directly from the Azure File share blade (UI) instead of going to the Recovery Services Vault.

-- Schedule multiple snapshots per day using Azure Backup Policy.
+Schedule multiple snapshots per day using Azure Backup Policy.
 (Today is 1 snapshot).
+Check how to configure multiple backups for Azure File Shares per day.

 - Take weekly/monthly full copies of File Share to Recovery Services Vault.